-Many people needs to make a graph on Google docs like for project managers, program managers, analysts and helpdesk teams.
-Graphs are helpful in visualizing the data with different perspectives and perform analysis for given data.
+Many people need to make a graph on Google docs for project managers, program managers, analysts, and helpdesk teams.
+Graphs are helpful in visualizing the data from different perspectives and performing analysis for given data.

 To make Graph on Google Docs

 - Open the document Google Docs for the data report.

 - Insert → Chart option.
 In this example, we have chosen “Bar”.

 NOTE: The chart placeholder is not an Image.
 It is attached to the sample source sheet.

 - Pick Linked chart options.
 Here is a list of options for the user.

 - Choosing an Open source option will redirect to the dataset.

 - Modify/Enter the data points and row headers as per data preferences.

 - Modified data: